mewbotorg/mewbot/dev-docs/mypy-dev-notes/README.md

 Either way, will institute check to see if `mypy` starts silently failing in the future.
 Probably checking the output for the bad error message?

+#### Removing the `.mypy_cache` from the root of the repo

+In the vague hope it'll improve things...

+It did not.

+#### Removing `*.egg-info` folders from `src`

+This might be causing some confusion.

+It was not.
+This did nothing.

+#### Solution

+Turns out - entire thing _was actually_ caused by setting `mypy` on empty folders - folders I did not think where empty but, actually, where.
+Embarrassing!
+(What had happened is - I'd changed branches - which had generated some empty folders.
+What confused me was the problem appeared intermittent - in fact, it ws showing up every time I changes branches between the two I was actively working on.
+The apparent complexity was just a red herring.
+The mypy error message was accurate.
+).